vanmars/language-suggester/README.md

 ## Known Bugs
+Items to Fix
+* Reults Div Responsiveness: At 780px, the "JavaScript" langResult wraps, when it should not.

+Items to Add
+* Animations
-* Need to add animations and perfect styling
+* Additional styling

 ## Support and contact details